IndiaLast Updated: November 2013

 The following is the list of the documents required by the U.S. Embassy in New Delhi in order to process immigrant visas for Indian children who have been adopted by U.S. citizens:

-- Form DS-230, Application for Immigrant Visa and Alien Registration, Parts I and II.
-These forms should be filled out by one of the adoptive parents in the child's name before coming for the formal visa interview.
+- Electronic Immigrant Visa Application (DS-260): DS-260 can be completed online at http://ceac.state.gov/iv/.
+Please enter the child’s date of birth in YYYYMMDD format in lieu of an “Invoice ID” on the DS-260 login page.
+These forms should be filled out by one of the adoptive parents in your child's name before coming for the formal visa interview.
 Every item on the form should be answered.
-If information is not applicable, please write N/A in the block;
+If information is not applicable, please write N/A in the block.
+Print and bring the DS-260 form confirmation page to the visa interview.

 - Updated fingerprint notice of the prospective adoptive parents;